 oliz.iodomain in 2020

-Again, it's an old and known problem and I'm not the first to be alienated.
-So here are a bunch of other nice, informative websites/blogs by people following the same idea:
+Certainly, I'm not the first to be alienated.
+So here are a bunch of other nice, informative websites/blogs by people following the same idea of an independent internet: